ARAldhafeeri/Blaze-cicd/README.md

 - **GitHub Actions**: For CI/CD workflows.
 - **ArgoCD**: For GitOps-based continuous delivery.

+## Prerequisites

+Before using Blazer CI/CD, ensure the following prerequisites are met:

+1. **Kubernetes Cluster**:

+   - A running Kubernetes cluster with `kubectl` configured on the machine you plan to run this CLI tool from.
+   - Ensure you have the necessary permissions to create namespaces and manage resources in the cluster.

+2. **DockerHub Account**:

+   - A DockerHub account with an API key for creating and managing Docker repositories, with write/read access.

+3. **GitHub Account**:

+   - A GitHub account with an API key for creating repositories and managing GitHub Actions workflows.
+   - A GitHub private key for integrating with ArgoCD config repositories.

+4. **ArgoCD**:

+   - An ArgoCD instance with an API key account for creating projects and applications.
+   - Ensure the ArgoCD URL is accessible from the machine where you plan to run the tool from.

+5. **Python**:

+   - Python 3.7 or higher installed on your machine.
+   - Required Python libraries: `argparse`, `yaml`, `subprocess`, and `requests`.

+6. **Blazer CI/CD Installation**:
+   - Install the Blazer CI/CD CLI tool using pip:
+     ```bash
+     pip install blazer-cicd
+     ```

 ## User Input

 The user provides the following information: